HackSocNotts/hacksocnotts.github.io/src/_events/cpp-workshop/description.md

+### About Panagiotis
+I'm Panagiotis and I am a first year Computer Science Student.
+I've been working with C++ for the 5 years.
+I competed at the National Computer Science competitions in Greece, placed 18th, where I used C++ to solve problems with algorithms and data structures.
+I find C++ to be one of the most well structured languages out there and as such I'd be glad to guide you through it.

 ### What's this worshop all about?

 In this workshop we will go over the basics of C++ as well as some good practices on how to write good code with it.
 Although prior programming experience isn't required for this workshop, if you know a language like C, Java or Javascript it should make things a bit easier for you.